Skip to main content

 Q What kinds of disputes are not suitable for mediation?

 Mediation works best where both sides want a commercial resolution.
-It tends to be less useful where a binding legal precedent is needed, where one party is acting in bad faith, where urgent injunctive relief is required, or where allegations of serious fraud mean that findings of fact by a court are essential.
+It tends to be less useful where a binding legal precedent is needed, where one party is not negotiating in good faith, where urgent injunctive relief is required, or where allegations of serious fraud mean that findings of fact by a court are essential.

 Sources